 In just a few short years, companies, brands and services adopting chatbots having moved on from scripted models of limited utility to multifunctional and more responsive bots.
 They can deal with airline or cinema bookings, health issues, handle government or banking inquiries and much more.

 Creators of business bots need to be aware of the risk of bias in bots.
 This can be through poor design, training or data.
 This can see bots failing to understand colloquial terms, not give relevant information and suffer from deeper problems.
 Proper training and testing, and checking results with a wide enough user base or community can help avoid these issues.

 Despite the few hiccups, already AI chatbots for customer service are rapidly changing that market’s landscape, fast becoming the quickest way customers can solve problems without being left hanging about for a support agent.
-And, as bots get smarter, the AI chatbots for a growing number of business use cases (link from chatbots for business post), from human resources to internal engagement are fast becoming an everyday feature.
+And, as bots get smarter, the AI chatbots for a growing number of business use cases, from human resources to internal engagement are fast becoming an everyday feature.

-Far and wide, we are seeing growing use in a number of sectors from AI chatbot healthcare (link from healthcare post) to local government solutions, and with travel and transport being keen adopters.
+Far and wide, we are seeing growing use in a number of sectors from AI chatbot healthcare to local government solutions, and with travel and transport being keen adopters.

 If that’s enough incentive to get your business a chatbot before your rivals leave you behind, remember to invest in an AI technology suitable for the company’s needs.
 Most businesses don’t need a bot as part of some massively deep and complex AI solution, and neither do many companies need a whole fleet of other AI services.

 The reality is, business-class AI has come a long way in a few short years, and powerful chatbot solutions are available as a service to sit alongside your accounting suite, office tools and email.
 While the AI side may sound scary and challenging, the tools to help build an AI chatbot are far from complex and require no special skills.